Carmenwiggins/belly-button-challenge/README.md

 ## Belly-button-challenge

-## Descripton
+## Description/ background

-This is an interactive dashboard to explore the Belly Button Biodiversity dataset. sample.json was provided with starter code.
+In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.

+The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Dashboard Features the following charts and graphs
-Drop Down Menu
-The dashboard features the following items

 Drop Down Menu
 Demographic info panel
 Horizontal bar Graph